Skip to main content

 • Once the curtailment letter is received, workers should act immediately to secure new sponsorship

-Workers who receive a curtailment notice have 60 days to find a new sponsor and have a new visa application submitted.
-If a new application is submitted before the curtailment period expires, the worker is protected and can continue to work.
+If a new application is submitted before the curtailment period expires, the worker is protected and can continue to work while the new application is pending.

 Supplementary employment after revocation